 I married the beautiful Kim Turner from Birmingham, Al. , and have three great kids – Haley, Bryan, and Jon.
 We love playing Phase 10 together and eating at Cracker Barrel.

 When I’m not doing ministry or hanging out with my family, I can probably be found creating resources for youth leaders.
-Outside of running The Disciple Project, I also write music bible studies for Interlinc’s Youth Leader Only.
-I also love playing board games.
-As far as sports go, I’m an avid fan of the New York Giants and the Fighting Irish of Notre Dame.
+Outside of running The Disciple Project, I’m usually rooting for the New York Giants and the Fighting Irish of Notre Dame.

 I am a contributor to the Youth Specialties blog

-I speak yearly at Life For Youth Camp for a week in the summer (for the past 13 years) and two retreats in the winter.
+I speak yearly at Life For Youth Camp for one week a summer (for the past 15 years)

 I can recommend Paul without hesitation.
 He is a solid thinker, an excellent practitioner, and an all around good guy.
 I routinely am challenged by what Paul has to say, and, as he can attest, have turned to him quite often for feedback and input on a variety of youth ministry related issues.
 Paul is an excellent voice when it comes to discipleship in general, and youth ministry in specific.